 While newly manufactured furniture may comply with the American Society for Testing Materials (ATSM) standard and even come with tip restraints, older pieces may not be similarly equipped and may require these safety measures.
 If you have children at home, consider these tip restraints to be part of child-proofing and indoor safety.
 Attach these straps and brackets to studs in the wall to help prevent furniture tip-overs, but don't consider them a substitute for supervision.

 Kid Co Anti-Tip Furniture Straps also secure furniture to the wall to help prevent accidental tipping.
-It installs quickly and easily to help keep dressers, bookcases and other furniture relatively safe from tipping over.
-This also comes in packs of two, and you need two straps per piece to keep it secure.
+They install quickly and easily to help keep dressers, bookcases, and other furniture relatively safe from tipping over.
+The straps come in packs of two, and you need at least two straps per furniture piece to keep it secure.

-The No-Tip Brackets attach to the back of your furniture and to a stud in the wall.
+The Mommy's Helper Safety Brackets attach to the back of your furniture and to a stud in the wall.
 The brackets are detachable so that you can clean behind the furniture when needed.
 Two brackets are required per piece of furniture, but you may use additional brackets for heavy or taller pieces.

-It isn't just furniture that tips over; flat screen TVs have also caused a lot of accidents.
-While it is important to place them on furniture that is designed to hold them, other measures should also be taken.
-One way is to have them mounted on walls, or if you are placing them on top of an entertainment center, make sure to secure them with straps.
+It isn't just furniture that tips over; flat-screen TVs have also caused a lot of accidents.
+While it is important to place TVs on furniture that is designed to hold them, other safety measures should also be taken.
+One way is to mount a TV on the wall, or, if you are placing it on top of an entertainment center, to secure it with straps.

-The Kidco Anti-Tip TV straps come as a set of two black nylon straps, and can be installed with the help screw mounts which are also included.
+The Kidco Anti-Tip TV straps come as a set of two black nylon straps and can be installed with the help of screw mounts, which are also included.